 - Furnace filter: $10-$30

-In many cases, this problem is linked to a wrong thermostat setting or a dusty air filter that’s limiting airflow.
+In many cases, this problem is tied to an incorrect thermostat setting or a dirty air filter that’s limiting airflow.
 Follow the steps above to resolve the problem.

 If this isn’t what’s happening, ensure your thermostat is set correctly and running properly.
-If your fan setting is at “on,” the blower motor will be running even when the furnace isn’t, so it’ll seem like your furnace is on all the time.
+If your fan setting is at “on,” the blower motor will be going even when the furnace isn’t, so it’ll seem like your furnace is running all the time.

-Otherwise, there might be a problem with the blower motor or your ductwork may be leaking air, making your furnace run continuously to make up for the air loss.
+Alternatively, there might be a problem with the blower motor or your ductwork may be losing air, forcing your furnace to run continuously to make up for the air loss.

 Estimated Repair Cost